 Last week we returned back to Toronto after our second Prince Edward Island family vacation.
 During our first visit about five years ago, we took the ferry from Carribou to Woods Island and while we did debate about taking the ferry from Halifax to Charlottetown, in the end we decided to drive across the bridge from Halifax to PEI.
 Yup we also did PEI to Halifax by car on our return.
 One day I hope to drive from Toronto to PEI and what an adventure that would be!
-For now, a quick flight from Toronto to Halifax enabled us to reconnect with friends and check out a few new Halifax breweries before we started our Halifax to PEI drive.
+For now, a quick flight from Toronto to Halifax enabled us to reconnect with friends and check out a couple new Halifax breweries before we started our Halifax to PEI drive.
 Our home base this year was Cavendish and if we drove straight from Halifax to Cavendish, it would have been 3 and a half hours.
 Quite an easy east coast road trip now that the kids are a bit older, but I was told that there were a few pit stops between Halifax to Cavendish that I would enjoy.
 If you’re planning on doing this easy Nova Scotia to PEI drive with kids, there are a couple delicious stops along the way and so I thought we’d share some of those so you may enjoy a leisurely road trip from PEI to Nova Scotia or the other way around!

 Tips to Keep in Mind for Your PEI Road Trip

 - Keep a few quarters and loonies as you will hit a couple small tolls on the way in from Nova Scotia to PEI.
 Update : I have been informed that one of the positive changes brought on by the pandemic is that the toll plazas now accept credit cards too!